schmidt/odf_thumb/README.md

 ## Alternative approaches

-If these properties do not meet your requirements, try creating a thumbnail by making use LibreOffice's conversion capabilities.
+If these properties do not meet your requirements, try creating a thumbnail by making use of LibreOffice's conversion capabilities.
 E.g. convert your document to a PNG and create a thumbnail based on that.
 The following command will create a PNG called `Example.png` based on the first page of a OpenDocument text file.

     soffice --headless --convert-to png Example.odt